 '''

 show ipv6 ospf

 show ipv6 ospf neighbor

 show ipv6 ospf database

 show ipv6 ospf brief

 show ipv6 ospf database external

-show ipv6 ospf database external

 show ipv6 route ospf

-show ipv6 rib ospf
+show ipv6 route ospf

 '''

 10.8 BGP Configuration

 The BGP (Border Gateway Protocol) protocol is the protocol used for exchange of routing information between the AS (autonomous-system) in Internet.
 Upon establishing a neighborhood with a different AS, the BGP is called eBGP (external BGP) while when the neighborhood is established between routers of the same AS, the BGP is called iBGP (internal BGP).